-The injured party in a premises liability case is generally classified in one of two categories:
+The injured party in a premises liability case is generally classified into one of two categories:

 - Invitee: This group includes those on another’s property for business purposes, such as customers in a store.
 These visitors are on the premises for the parties’ mutual benefit (e.g., shopping).

 - Licensee: These are visitors with a social purpose, such as attending a play or guests entering your home.
-A licensee enters another’s property for their own convenience or to visit to someone at the property; they are not there to benefit the owner of the property.
+A licensee enters another’s property for their own convenience or to visit someone at the property.
+They are not there to benefit the owner of the property.

 Under Texas law, property owners owe a duty of care to anyone who comes on their property.
 For invitees, owners have a duty to warn or make safe an unreasonably dangerous condition they either knew about or should have known about.
 For licensees, the owner has to have actual knowledge of or reasonably should have known of the dangerous condition.

-First Steps to Take After Your Premises Liability Accident
+First Steps to Take After A Premises Liability Accident

 In the aftermath of being hurt, we are often at a loss for what to do next.
-If you are injured on another’s property, you should take the following first steps to ensure proper documentation of your premises liability accident and preservation of any related evidence:
+You could be disoriented and unable to move, needing immediate medical attention.
+When you are injured on another person’s property, we recommend you take the following steps to ensure proper documentation of your premises liability accident and preservation of any related evidence:

-- Take pictures and/or video of the condition or conditions on the property that caused your accident and injuries.
+- Take pictures and video of the condition or conditions on the property that caused your accident and injuries.

 - Report the incident to a property manager, store employee, or business owner immediately after it occurs.

-- Ensure the property owner or business owner creates an incident report; and, request a copy of it or take a picture of it with your phone.
+- Ensure the property owner or business owner creates an incident report.
+Request a copy of it or take a picture of it with your phone.

-- Take pictures and/or video of your injuries at the location of the accident and while being treated.
+- Take pictures and video of your injuries at the location of the accident and while being treated.